scheme-requests-for-implementation/srfi-123/srfi-123.md

 associated with it, and `sparse?` is a Boolean indicating whether the type is a sparse type (see `ref` specification).

+The getter will be called with two arguments: the object whose field should be accessed, and an object identifying the field to be accessed.
+The setter will be called with one additional argument which is the value to be assigned to the given field of the given object.

+**Warning:** This procedure is strictly meant for when defining a new disjoint type, which isn't already handled by `ref`.
+In practice, this means it should only be used with newly defined opaque record types, or types defined with some implementation-specific method which, unlike `define-record-type`, doesn't automatically register a getter and setter for the type.
+If any two type predicates registered with the system both return true for any Scheme object, the behavior is undefined.
+(A custom getter or setter may, however, dispatch to different actions based on some property of the given object, based on the `field` argument, or based on anything else.)

+It is conceivable that this method will become deprecated after a system has been invented which ties together the definition of a new opaque record type with the definitions of its getter and setter.
+This is considered outside the scope of this SRFI.

 Considerations when using as a library
 --------------------------------------